Why Do Dogs Bite?

 Dogs have no difficulty communicating with their own species, and have demonstrated the same predictable behaviors for millions of years.
 It has also helped them adapt to life with humans.
 It is the human that is unpredictable, not the dog.

 Wild canids arrived in their present form through the rigid and unforgiving process known as evolution.
-We began interfering obliquely at first, and then directly, probably much longer ago than the conservative 15 to 30 thousand year estimates favored among popular archaeological timelines.
+We began interfering obliquely at first, and then directly, probably much longer ago than the conservative 15 to 30-thousand-year estimates favored among popular archaeological timelines.

-Where the number one killer of wolves is other wolves, in the 21st century, the domestic dogs’ biggest enemy is homo sapiens.
+While the number one killer of wolves is other wolves, in the 21st century, the domestic dogs’ biggest enemy is homo sapiens.

-Humans endured a lot of trial and error even after we discovered fire and how to forge metal.
-Because we were prey before we were predators.
+Humans endured a lot of trial and error even after we discovered fire and how to forge metal, because we were prey before we were predators.

 Our close companion, the dog, wild as he may have been, shadowed our movements across the globe for thousands of years, following in our footsteps as we followed him.
 We shared the same tastes in prey, we both hunted cooperatively, we collectively found safety in numbers, we each surrounded ourselves with family.
 Both species adhered to a fluid form of social hierarchy that is still observed today.